Who's Who in Musicals: Hart-Hutton

 Altogether, Herbert composed 43 complete Broadway scores, creating all his own orchestrations.
 His most lasting success was the operetta Naughty Marietta (1910), the story of an Italian noblewoman who escapes an arranged European marriage to find true love with soldier Jim Warrington in colonial New Orleans.
 The hit score included "The Neapolitan Street Song," "I'm Falling in Love With Someone," "Neath the Southern Moon" and "Ah, Sweet Mystery of Life."

 Herbert's music was featured in several editions of The Ziegfeld Follies, and he provided ballet music for the long-running Marilyn Miller hit Sally (1920).
 Herbert's grand opera Natoma premiered successfully at the Metropolitan Opera in 1911.
 An American citizen as of 1902, this gifted Irish native was a driving force behind the creation of the American Society of Composers, Authors and Publishers (ASCAP), which he co-founded with Irving Berlin, George M. Cohan and others.
-Legend holds that the aggravation of working with volatile producer Florenz Ziegfeld brought on Herbert's fatal stroke at age 65.
+After a lifetime of excellent health, Herbert suffered a sudden heart attack at age 65 shortly after the opening of his last operetta, The Dream Girl.
 His best songs remained popular through the 20th century, including "Every Day is Ladies Day," "Kiss Me Again" and "The Streets of New York (In Old New York)."
 Herbert's "I'm Falling in Love With Someone" was rediscovered in the Tony-winning stage version of Thoroughly Modern Millie (2002).

 b.
 July 10, 1932 (New York City)